ehlesp/smallab-k8s-pve-guide/G003 - Host configuration 01 ~ Apt sources, updates and extra tools.md

     $ apt install -y lm-sensors
     ~~~

 2. Execute `sensors-detect`.
-This will launch a scan on your system looking for all the sensors available in it, so it can determine which kernel modules `lm_sensors` has to use.
-This scan is automatic, but the command will ask you on every step of the procedure:
+This launches a scan on your system looking for all the sensors available in it, so it can determine which kernel modules `lm_sensors` has to use.
+This scan is automatic, but the command asks you on every step of the procedure:

     > [!WARNING]
     > **Some steps might give trouble if executed in your system!**\